Skip to Content

 1. Spend More Time in One Place

 Switzerland is a tiny country.
-Consider setting up a home base for yourself so you can explore the best places in the rest of the country from there.
+Consider setting up a home base to explore the best places in the rest of the country from there.

 Switzerland is a small, steep country, much more up and down than sideways, and is all stuck over with large brown hotels built on the cuckoo style of architecture.